-At year-end, capital assets represented 44.01% of total assets.
-Capital assets include land, construction in progress, land improvements, buildings and improvements, leaseholder improvements, furniture and equipment and vehicles.
-Net investment in capital assets at June 30, 2020, was \$41,568,328.
+At year-end, capital assets represented 41.78% of total assets.
+Capital assets include land, land improvements, buildings and improvements, leaseholder improvements, furniture and equipment and vehicles.
+Net investment in capital assets at June 30, 2021, was \$41,548,184.
 These capital assets are used to provide services to the students and are not available for future spending.
 Although the District's investment in capital assets is reported net of related debt, it should be noted that the resources to repay the debt must be provided from other sources, since capital assets may not be used to liquidate these liabilities.

-Deferred outflows of resources decreased \$3,631,028 due to pension system related amounts.
+Deferred outflows of resources decreased \$358,017 due to pension system related amounts.

-Deferred inflows of resources decreased \$3,210,139 which the most significant decrease in the area of property taxes and payments in lieu of taxes (PILOTs) levied for next fiscal year which decreased \$2,121,517.
+Deferred inflows of resources increased \$2,638,086 with the most significant increase in the area of property taxes levied for next fiscal year which increased approximately \$2.5 million.

-Liabilities of the District increased \$158,136 or 0.13%.
-The largest increase was in the area of accrued wages and benefits payable due to the accruing of an extra payroll period worth of liabilities.
-Net pension liability increased but was offset by the payment of approximately \$3.4 million in bonds.
+Liabilities of the District increased \$1,001,791 or 0.85%.
+The largest increase was in the area of net pension liability increased due to an increase in the collective net pension liability allocated to each district.

-A portion of the District's net position, \$5,264,500, represents resources that are subject to external restriction on how they may be used.
-Of the restricted net position, \$1,180,946 is restricted for capital projects and \$3,137,636 is restricted for debt service.
-The remaining balance of unrestricted net position is (\$31,778,364).
+A portion of the District's net position, \$5,804,202, represents resources that are subject to external restriction on how they may be used.
+Of the restricted net position, \$1,287,541 is restricted for capital improvements and \$3,263,687 is restricted for debt service.
+The remaining balance of unrestricted net position is (\$33,322,425).

-The graph below shows the District's assets, deferred outflows of resources, liabilities, deferred inflows of resources and net position at June 30, 2020 and June 30, 2019.
-The net position at June 30, 2019 has been restated as described in Note 3.B.
+The graph below shows the District's assets, deferred outflows of resources, liabilities, deferred inflows of resources and net position at June 30, 2021 and June 30, 2020.